 Coronavirus crisis: India records 9,996 new COVID-19 cases; Total tally at 2.87 lakhs

-New Delhi, June 11: India on Thursday came a step closer to the novel coronavirus tally of fourth worst-affected country, the UK, after the total number of cases reached 2,86,579.
-Currectly, the United Kingdom has 2.9 lakh COVID-19 cases, according to Johns Hopkins University.
+New Delhi, June 11: India on Thursday came to a step closer to the novel coronavirus tally of fourth worst-affected country, the UK, after the total number of cases reached 2,86,579.
+Currently, the United Kingdom has 2.9 lakh COVID-19 cases, according to Johns Hopkins University.

 According to the Health Ministry's recent update, the country recorded 9,996 cases in the last 24 hours.
 The number of fatalities also reached to 8,102, adding 357 deaths in the last 24 hours, while 1,41,028 patients have been cured or discharged.